 For example, some foods can irritate your gut and cause or exacerbate dysbiosis, an imbalance of your gut bacteria.
 AIP eliminates known irritants, and thus it enables your body to heal itself.

-The problem is that it is incredibly difficult to identify the culprits.
-That’s where AIP can help by eliminating all potential irritants before you can slowly reintroduce them one by one.
+The problem is that it’s incredibly difficult to identify the culprits.
+That’s where AIP can help: it eliminates all potential irritants before you slowly reintroduce them one by one.

-I have noticed that certain foods, such as tomatoes, garlic or onions make me gassy.
-So I try to avoid those ingredients.
-Coincidentally, neither garlic nor onions are forbidden in the AIP diet because they usually only cause issues in patients who suffer from Small Intestine Bacterial Overgrowth (SIBO).
+I have noticed that certain foods, such as tomatoes, garlic and onions, make me gassy.
+So, I try to avoid those ingredients.
+Coincidentally, neither garlic nor onions are forbidden in the AIP diet because they usually only cause issues in patients who suffer from small intestine bacterial overgrowth (SIBO).

 But I have noticed that when eating an AIP-friendly meal, I don’t experience any gastrointestinal issues, such as bloating.
 That made sampling the dishes POTG sent over even more enjoyable.